openstack-archive/tricircle/specs/newton/cross-neutron-l2-networking.rst

  is out of scope of this spec.*

-Pluggable L2 networking framework is proposed to deal with three types of L2 cross pod networking, and it should be compatible with the ``Local Network``.
+Pluggable L2 networking framework is proposed to deal with three types of L2 cross Neutron networking, and it should be compatible with the ``Local Network``.

 1. Type Driver under Tricircle Plugin in Neutron API server

-* Type driver to distinguish different type of cross pod L2 networking.
+* Type driver to distinguish different type of cross Neutron L2 networking.
 So the Tricircle plugin need to load type driver according to the configuration.
   The Tricircle can reuse the type driver of ML2 with update.